 We designed a compensation system that made collaboration in everyone’s economic interest.

 We took risks on fees where we benefitted greatly if we met our client’s business objectives.
-We rejected the idea of body count and instead embraced disaggregation, focusing on those parts of litigation where added value and partnering with others who could do other tasks faster and cheaper than we could.
+We rejected the idea of body count and instead embraced efficiency and disaggregation, focusing on those parts of litigation where added value and partnering with others who could do other tasks faster and cheaper than we could.
 We learned quickly that when you work with the right enterprises, not only are they faster and cheaper, the quality and outputs become better than you dreamed possible.

 We believed early on that we needed to be true to ourselves.
 We are an irreverent bunch.
 Our first website earned a considerable reputation because we poked fun at our (and our clients’) nemesis, the billable hour.
 Our bios were unlike any written by any lawyer.
 We joked about ourselves and poked at the Goliath law firms we litigated against.
 As my fellow founder Nicole Auerbach often says “we take our clients seriously, ourselves not so much.”
 Why did we let so much of ourselves come through when virtually every other law firm strove to be bland and vanilla?
 Because if you don’t show who you are and what you stand for, you say nothing to everyone.
 We are who we are.
 Some clients love us because they know exactly who we are and what we believe.
 Others may well decide against calling us for that same reason.
 But better to know earlier rather than later.